dominodatalab/offerings-samples/IRSA-README.md

 **When should you consider using IRSA with Domino?**

 - Does your Enterprise Policy forbid the use of long lived credentials?
-- Would you like to use OAuth standards to propagate IAM Role to Domino Workloads?
+- Would you like to transparently and securely propagate IAM Role to Domino Workloads?
-- Would you would like to propagate an IAM Role to a Domino workload based on *complex and custom criteria*?
+- Would you would like do the above based on *complex and custom criteria*?

 **Why does IRSA with Domino help achieve the above goals?**